 At Tarzana Dental Care, implant retained dentures are the bulk of our practices.
 The implant retained denture is supported by your gums but has mini or full-sized dental implants to stabilize it.
 If you are looking for a less complex and less expensive treatment plan and want to save time, you may choose to go with removable dentures that are held in the mouth with a few implants.
 Although these dentures are removable, they function very well and have a high success rate with less investment.
 Our head doctor, Dr. Zar, is a prosthodontist specializing in this field with over 18 years of experience.

-When delivering cases back, we have an in house lab and tech for fast repairs and fabrication.
-In this case, therefore, the repairs and servicing are fast and can be done on the same day.
+When delivering cases back, we have a nearby lab and tech for fast repairs and fabrication.
+In this case, therefore, we offer fast repairs and Relines.
 However, you must call in advance to schedule an appointment.
 Your dentures can get high-quality cleaning and polishing from our center.
 We offer free denture cleaning and polishing for the life of your dentures but this only applies to the dentures that we make.
 To save you a lot of money and time, we may be able to convert your existing dentures to stay in your mouth with a few implants.
 This will save you the hassle of having to go through the process of making a new set of dentures.
 Come in for a free consultation with one of our doctors and get quality services or call us now at 818-708-3232 for all of your denture needs!

 Here are a few common problems new denture wearers sometimes experience: